Applying for a grant

 Step 1: Advertise your intention to apply

-From 24 November 2017, you will only need to advertise in the Queensland Law Reporter (QLR).
+You need to advertise in the Queensland Law Reporter (QLR).

 For more information, read the step by step guide on advertising available on the Incorporated Council of Law Reporting for the State of Queensland (ICLRQ) website or contact the ICLRQ on (07) 3236 1855 or at enquiries@queenslandreports.com.au.